steven-oehley/React-Step-Component-v2/README.md

 - Dynamic Step Management: The stepper dynamically manages the current step state.
 - Conditional Rendering: The content is conditionally rendered based on the isOpen state.
 - Reusable Button Component: Buttons are created as reusable components, with customizable styles and content using props.children.
+- Reusable Message Component: Messages are also created as reusable components, utilizing props.children for dynamic content.
 - Smooth State Transitions: State transitions for step changes are handled smoothly using callback functions to ensure the current state is accurately retrieved.

 ## Code Structure

+- The components are placed in separate files for better organization and maintainability.

 #### App Component